AI sustains higher strategic tension than humans in chess: Methods

 Competitive matches between Stockfish and Leela Chess Zero were collected from the \texttt{https://tcec-chess.com/} website, which regularly publishes high-level engine-versus-engine games in PGN format.
 These games represent the cutting edge of chess engine performance under standardized tournament conditions.
 The typical time control is 120 minutes per player, with a 12-second increment added after each move.

-These datasets served as the basis for the analyses presented in Figure \ref{fig:tension}.
+These datasets served as the basis for the analyses presented in Fig.~\ref{fig:tension}.

-In addition, a large set of games played by human players with Elo ratings ranging from 1100 to 2300 was downloaded from \texttt{https://www.ficsgames.org/}, an online archive that collects games played on the Free Internet Chess Server (FICS).
-This dataset broadly represents amateur to intermediate-level players, allowing for analysis across a wide skill spectrum.
+In addition, a large set of rapid and blitz games played by human players with Elo ratings ranging from 1000 to 2700 was downloaded from \texttt{https://lichess.org/}, an online platform that provides a vast archive of games.
+This dataset broadly represents amateur to expert players and is ideal for analysis because games are subject to anti-cheating controls, ensuring reliable data across a broad skill spectrum.

-Together with the previously described datasets, these data formed the basis for the analyses presented in Figure~\ref{fig:tension_load}.
+Together with the previously described datasets, these data formed the basis for the analyses presented in Fig.~\ref{fig:tension_load}.